meantrix/corrp/README.md

 <!-- badges: end -->

-Compute multiple types of correlation analysis (Pearson correlation, R^2  coefficient of linear regression, Cramer's V measure of association, Distance Correlation, The Maximal Information Coefficient, Uncertainty coefficient and Predictive Power Score) in large dataframes with mixed columns classes(integer, numeric, factor and character) in parallel R backend.
+Compute multiple types of correlation analysis (Pearson correlation, R^2  coefficient of linear regression, Cramer's V measure of association, Distance Correlation, The Maximal Information Coefficient, Uncertainty coefficient and Predictive Power Score) in large dataframes with mixed columns classes (integer, numeric, factor and character) in parallel R backend.

-This package also has a C++ implementation of the Average correlation clustering algorithm [ACCA](https://www.sciencedirect.com/science/article/pii/S1532046410000158) that works directly with the correlation matrix.
-In this sense, this implementation differs from the original, it works with mixed data and several correlation types methods.
+This package also has a C++ implementation of the Average correlation clustering algorithm [ACCA](https://www.sciencedirect.com/science/article/pii/S1532046410000158) that is adapted to work directly with the correlation matrix.
+In this sense, this implementation works with mixed data and several correlation methods.

 ## Details

-The [corrp package](https://github.com/meantrix/corrP) under development by Meantrix team and original based on Srikanth KS (talegari) [cor2 function](https://github.com/talegari/sidekicks/) can provide to R users a way to work with correlation analysis among large data.frames, tibbles or data.tables through a R parallel backend and C++ functions.
+The [corrp package](https://github.com/meantrix/corrP) is under development by Meantrix team and based on Srikanth KS (`@talegari`) [cor2 function](https://github.com/talegari/sidekicks/).
+The package enables R users to perform a correlation analysis on large data frames (`data.frame`, `tibble`, or `data.tables`) through a R parallel backend and C++ functions.

-The data.frame is allowed to have columns of these four classes: integer, numeric, factor and character.
-The character column is considered as categorical variable.
+The input data frame is allowed to have columns of these four classes: integer, numeric, factor, and character.
+The character column is considered as a categorical variable.

-In this new package the correlation is automatically computed according to the follow options:
+`{corr}` can compute correlation on the following pairs:

 #### integer/numeric pair:
 - [Pearson correlation test](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) ;